-&lt;sup>16Matsuyama (2007) argues instead that the act of exporting requires more skilled labor and obtains the similar result that trade integration is inherently skill-biased.
+&lt;sup>11Matsuyama (2007) argued instead that the act of exporting requires more skilled labor, and obtained similar results.

-&lt;sup>17The reason why we use a static approach is that the model in this section would feature unbalanced growth, with one sector disappearing asymptotically.
+&lt;sup>12The reason why we use a static approach is that the model in this section would feature unbalanced growth, with one sector disappearing asymptotically.
 In the interest of simplicity, the static version allows us to abstract from such a complication.
-For the interested reader, a similar model of unbalanced growth is build in Acemoglu and Guerrieri (2007).
+For the interested reader, a similar model of unbalanced growth is built in Acemoglu & Guerrieri (2008).